 Carbon taxes on fossil fuels can make alternatives more competitive, but they must be levied very carefully as not to cause suffering.
 Taxes on gasoline are probably relatively safe but diesel is used for agriculture and the transportation of the necessities of life as well as personal travel.

 Raising the costs to agriculture (through fuel, fertilizer and other inputs) can have deadly effects in poor countries and hardship in the richer.
 Increasing home heating (or in some cases, air conditioning) costs is also dangerous.
 Increasing energy costs to industry handicaps manufacture of the very tools needed to reduce emissions as well as threatening the livelihoods of local populations.
 Hospitals, schools, and other institutions can be impacted by devastating effects in poor countries.

 Programs to encourage more efficient buildings through subsidies for efficiency upgrades and through building codes are very cost effective.

 Taxation is needed to pay for programs, but carbon taxes could cost more than they generate through reduced economic activity, and paybacks to make them politically palatable.
-Wouldn’t taxes on high emitting, non essential services and industry serve better.
-Examples could be, air travel, luxury cars, overly large homes, fueled pleasure water craft, gas lawnmowers, recreation vehicles, all terrain vehicles, motor racing, and many more.
+Wouldn’t taxes on high emitting, non-essential services and industry better serve.
+Examples could be, air travel, luxury cars, overly large homes, fueled pleasure water-craft, gas lawnmowers, recreation vehicles, all-terrain vehicles, motor racing, and many more.
 This would put most of the burden on the wealthier and heavier users of energy.
 The ones who can easily afford to switch to low emission technology.

 Will the remediation of climate even prove possible?